Albrecht Struppler Clinician Scientist Fellowship

-Since the Fellowship offers a relief of 50% from the Fellow’s duties at the University Hospital, 50% of the Fellow’s salary (TV Ärzte Ä2/Ä3) will be paid by TUM-IAS for the three years of the Fellowship (with the remaining part continuing to be paid by the University Hospital).
+Since the Fellowship offers a relief of 50% from the Fellow’s clinical duties, 50% of the Fellow’s salary (TV Ärzte Ä2/Ä3) will be paid by TUM-IAS for the three years of the Fellowship (with the remaining part continuing to be paid by the Fellow’s home clinic at TUM).
 The Fellowship also comprises 15k € per year for consumables, travel, workshop organization etc., and funding for a doctoral candidate (TV-L E13, 75%) for three years or a postdoctoral researcher (TV-L E13/E14 position, 100%) for two years.
-The TUM School of Medicine will cover 50% of the funding for the doctoral candidate or postdoctoral researcher.
+The Fellow’s home clinic/institution at TUM will cover 50% of the funding for the doctoral candidate or postdoctoral researcher.

 Fellows will be given a maximum degree of freedom as to how they utilize these funds (within bounds set by funding agencies; funds will be administered by the TUM-IAS) and their time.

 The doctoral candidate will be co-advised by the Fellow and their senior mentors at the TUM School of Medicine and the co-hosting TUM department/school.
 Doctoral candidates should be pursuing a graduation as Dr. rer. nat., Dr. med. (dent.) sci. or PhD.
 The doctoral work should be performed mainly during the Fellowship time; therefore, the search and hiring process of a candidate should be accomplished within three months after the Fellowship appointment.